stjordanis/graph-tool/doc/demos/inference/_minimization.rst

    and select the partition with the largest posterior probability of Eq. :eq:`model-posterior`, or equivalently, the minimum description length of Eq. :eq:`model-dl`.
-The description length of a fit can be obtained with the :meth:`~graph_tool.inference.blockmodel.BlockState.entropy` method.
+The description length of a fit can be obtained with the :meth:`~graph_tool.inference.BlockState.entropy` method.
 See also Sec. :ref:`sec_model_selection` below.

-We may perform a drawing of the partition obtained via the :mod:`~graph_tool.inference.blockmodel.BlockState.draw` method, that functions as a convenience wrapper to the :func:`~graph_tool.draw.graph_draw` function
+We may perform a drawing of the partition obtained via the :mod:`~graph_tool.inference.BlockState.draw` method, that functions as a convenience wrapper to the :func:`~graph_tool.draw.graph_draw` function

 .. testcode:: football